knightedcodemonkey/jsx/README.md

 Visit `http://localhost:4173` (or whichever port you pick) to interact with both the Lit + React hybrid demo and the React-mode bundle.

+Need a deeper dive into loader behavior and options?
+Check out [`src/loader/README.md`](src/loader/README.md) for a full walkthrough.

 ## Node / SSR usage

 Import the dedicated Node entry (`@knighted/jsx/node`) when you want to run the template tag inside bare Node.js.
 It automatically bootstraps a DOM shim by loading either `linkedom` or `jsdom` (install one of them to opt in) and then re-exports the usual helpers so you can keep authoring JSX in the same way: